Traxxas

 Traxxas is a radio control model manufacturer based in McKinney, Texas, United States.
 Traxxas offers electric and nitro-powered radio-controlled cars, off-road and on-road vehicles, boats, and a drone.

-Traxxas offers a wide variety of land radio-controlled vehicles, from short course trucks to buggies to monster trucks and more.
+Traxxas offers a wide variety of land radio-controlled vehicles, from short course trucks to crawlers to monster trucks and more.
 They have on-road and off-road cars.

 They offer vehicles for beginners and experienced RC drivers.
-Most of the vehicles don’t include batteries and chargers.
+Most of the vehicles don’t include batteries and/or chargers.

-These RC vehicles reach speeds from 35–100 mph.
+These RC vehicles reach speeds from 30–100 mph.